bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/sym_mat_gen.md

 **Usage/Example:**

-This routine has two inputs, `r` and `c`, and can be implemented in a program as follows
+This routine can be implemented in a program as follows

 ```fortran
 n = 4